-The main reason we see ourselves as 'strategic' commissioners is that we set high-level direction with HNZ based on whānau-affirmed priorities.
+As strategic commissioners we will set high-level direction with HNZ based on whānau-affirmed priorities.
 We (currently) do not undertake transactional procurement functions including contracting and monitoring of providers.
-Similarly we undertake strategic monitoring of system performance - not individual provider or contract performance.
+Similarly we undertake high-level strategic monitoring of system performance not individual provider or contract performance.